 top of page

-For hundreds of years learning has occurred through observation.
-Children watch their parents and grow up to have families of their own and use the lessons learned to build those family dynamics.
-This same concept of learning by example and through others’ experience seems to be a reasonable way to garner knowledge and skills such as analytical thinking for future practitioners as it has been for years in the family.
-Of course, the caveat to these experiences is they can sometimes present success and sometimes failure making it hard for the doer or practitioners to see the value in sharing their experience as a learning opportunity for others.
-As explained by Jonassen (2006), case-based learning, case-based instruction, case studies, problem-center instruction, and problem-based teaching are various forms of learning to solve problems in a formal education context when using cases.
-Ashbaugh & Kasten in 1991 posit (as cited by Ertmer & Russell, 1995) that for over 100 years, case-based instruction has been incorporated into professional preparation programs as a way of bridging the gap between classrooms and practice.
-Evidence exists of CBL instructional method as prevalent for teaching and learning in a business school context (Lee et al., 2009).
-However, very few cases are available to support the profession of instructional designer.
-In instructional design, case development is limited, whereas, in other fields, the design of courses is heavy on the use of cases.
+For centuries, learning has taken place through observation.
+Children observe their parents and eventually form their families, applying the lessons learned to shape those family dynamics.
+This approach of learning by example and through others' experiences remains a sensible method for acquiring knowledge and skills, such as analytical thinking, for future practitioners, just as it has been within families for generations.
+However, these experiences can sometimes lead to success and failure, making it challenging for individuals to recognize the value of sharing their experiences as learning opportunities for others.
+Jonassen (2006) explains that case-based learning (CBL), case-based instruction, case studies, problem-centered instruction, and problem-based teaching are various forms of problem-solving learning in a formal educational setting using cases.
+Ashbaugh & Kasten (as cited by Ertmer & Russell, 1995) suggest that case-based instruction has been part of professional preparation programs to bridge the gap between classroom learning and practical application for over a century.
+Evidence shows that the CBL instructional method is prevalent in teaching and learning within business schools (Lee et al., 2009).
+However, very few cases are available to support the instructional design profession.
+Case development is limited in instructional design, whereas other fields heavily incorporate cases into course design.

 For years there has been confusion over the definition of case-based learning (CBL).
 Jonassen (2006) argues content and form, and the function is essential to CBL.
 However, content and form may not have merit to a problem because it addresses the solution while the problem remains unidentified (Jonassen, 2006).
 The content and form represent the situation being studied or reviewed to solve or avoid a potential problem.
 In agreement with Jonassen, it is paramount that the case’s function is determined in advance of the content.
 Understanding how the case is to function in learning is important.
 In his research on the topology of CBL, Jonassen (2006) examines the usefulness of Merseth’s Three Categories of Cases, 1) exemplars, 2) analysis, and 3) personal reflection where he extends the use of two of Merseth’s categories to create a topology of case instruction application.
 Jonassen (2006) argues cases as exemplars for providing advice, analysis in case-study, and problems to solve.
 Jonassen and Hernandez (2002) posit stories can be used as a task analysis tool and as an instructional aid in the form of case-based teaching.
 There are many variations of the definition of case-based practice for teaching, instruction, learning and reasoning, but they all lead back to one common theme sharing of a knowledge and experience.